harishaaram/NewsOptimism/README.md

 # NewsOptimism
-Comparative Analysis of various news media and quantify its projection of optimistic words.
+Comparative Analysis of various news media articles by quantifying how much of words are positive in the article.

 # Problem
 All around the world both good and bad happens, but we get to know only what we are exposed to.
 That's the responsibility of media.
 This App answers **How much** the each news media is providing the optimistic news to the society?